zeobviouslyfakeacc/MoreDaysOfNight/README.md

 A mod for The Long Dark that lets you play the "4 Days of Night" halloween event.

+#### This mod only works with TLD v1.39.
+Don't even try to install it with TLD v1.40 or later!

 ## Installation

 1. If you haven't done so already, install the [Mod Loader](https://github.com/zeobviouslyfakeacc/ModLoaderInstaller)